PhD-level Courses at the IT Department

 - Swedish e-Science Education, PhD school

-- PhD courses of NordTek, the Network of the Technical Universities in the five Nordic countries
+- PhD-level courses of NordTek, the Network of the Technical Universities in the five Nordic countries

-Archive of PhD courses at the IT department
+Archive of PhD-level courses at the IT department

-The following archive is not maintained any more, because it is now distributed over the archives of the four PhD subjects linked-to above:
+The following archive is no longer maintained; it is now distributed over the archives of the four PhD education subjects linked to above:

 - Courses offered in 2017/2018